(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the mustard oil reaches smoking point provides the absolute secret to achieving superior professional-grade pungent depth.
+• Ensuring the mustard oil reaches smoking point provides the absolute secret to achieving superior pungent depth.

 Nutritional Information(Per 1 portion (250g))